Start Building for Free

 could not run task: launch circleci-agent on "container-0" failed: command terminated with exit code 139.

-There is a difference between how container runner and CircleCI cloud set the entrypoint of the primary container.
+Container runner and CircleCI cloud set the entrypoint of the primary container in different ways.
 On cloud, the entrypoint of the primary container is ignored unless it is preserved using the com.circleci.preserve-entrypoint=true LABEL instruction (see: Adding an entrypoint).
 In contrast, container runner will always default to a shell (/bin/sh), or the entrypoint specified in the job configuration, if set.

 Specify an entrypoint using the Adding an entrypoint documentation to mitigate this error.
 You can set the entrypoint explicitly as described in Using custom built Docker images.